Monty Python's Flying Circus: Recurring characters

 Other returning characters include a married couple, often mentioned but never seen, Ann Haydon-Jones and her husband Pip.
 In "Election Night Special", Pip has lost a political seat to Engelbert Humperdinck.
 Several recurring characters are played by different Pythons.
 Both Palin and Chapman played the insanely violent Police Constable Pan Am.
 Both Jones and Palin portrayed police sergeant Harry 'Snapper' Organs of Q division.
 Various historical figures were played by a different cast member in each appearance, such as Mozart (Cleese, then Palin), or Queen Victoria (Jones, then Palin, then all five Pythons in Series 4).

 Some of the Pythons' real-life targets recurred more frequently than others.
 Reginald Maudling, a contemporary Conservative politician, was singled out for perhaps the most consistent ridicule.
-Then-Secretary of State for Education and Science, and (well after the programme had ended) Prime Minister Margaret Thatcher, was occasionally mentioned, in particular referring to Thatcher's brain as being in her shin received a hearty laugh from the studio audience.
+Then-Secretary of State for Education and Science, and (well after the programme had ended) Prime Minister Margaret Thatcher, was occasionally mentioned (a reference to Thatcher's brain being in her shin in particular having been well received from the studio audience).
 Then-US President Richard Nixon was also frequently mocked, as was Conservative party leader Edward Heath, prime minister for much of the series' run.
 The British police were also a favourite target, often acting bizarrely, stupidly, or abusing their authority, frequently in drag.